Albury Park

 Albury Park is a country park and Grade II* listed historic country house (Albury Park Mansion) in Surrey, England.
 It covers over 150 acre; within this area is the old village of Albury, which consists of three or four houses and a church.
 The River Tillingbourne runs through the grounds.
 The gardens of Albury Park are Grade I listed on the Register of Historic Parks and Gardens.

-Pre-1890
+History

+Pre–1890

 The Saxon Old St Peter and St Paul's Church, within the grounds of Albury Park, predates 1066.
-Albury Park was mentioned in the Domesday Book.
+Albury Park was mentioned in the Domesday Book of 1086.
 Over the centuries the estate has changed hands many times.